Added to 790 cookbooks

 - Cover it with a lid and keep aside to ferment in a warm place for 12 hours.

-- After fermentation, mix the batter well and once again pour spoonfulls of the batter into greased idli moulds.
+- After fermentation, mix the batter well once again and pour spoonfuls of the batter into each of the greased idli moulds.

 - Steam in an idli steamer for 10 to 12 minutes or till they are cooked.

 - Once the idlis are cooked, cool them slightly.
 Dip a spoon in the water and using this spoon loosen the sides of idli and demould them.
 Keep aside.

 - Repeat with the remaining batter to make more idlis.